mahdi-islam-pranto/doctor-patient-consultation-management-system/README.md

 ## About our Project:

-Our Project Title is Doctor Patient Consultation Manangement System.
-By using our project User(patient) can find doctor for his/her's preferenace times.
+Our Project Title is Doctor Patient Consultation Management System.
+By using our project User(patient) can find doctors of his/her choice and an admin can register an appointment for the patient.

 Tech Used:
 PHP